 017 – ‘Hello’ and ‘How are you?’ in Russian – Basic Russian greetings

-This is another vocabulary lessons and today we’ll learn some more useful Russian phrases.
+This is another vocabulary lesson and today we’ll learn some more useful Russian phrases.
 From one of our previous lessons you have already learned two Russian greetings – Приве́т and Здра́вствуйте.
-Today we’ll show you a few more ways to say hello in Russian in formal and informal situations.
+Today we’ll teach you a few more ways to say hello in Russian in formal and informal situations.

 In most languages, the standard “hello” formula usually includes not only “hello” itself, but also “how are you?”.
-To return the “hello” you usually say “I’m fine, thank you, how are you?”.
+To return the greeting you usually say “I’m fine, thank you, how are you?”.

-In Russian, unlike English, these phrases sound different depending on who you talk to.
+In Russian, unlike English, these phrases sound different depending on who you talk to (is your greeting formal or informal).
 Listen to the audio and repeat after it:

 Informal Russian greetings:

 Formal Russian greetings:

 Спаси́бо, хорошо́. Как у вас?

 Now you are familiar with the basic Russian greetings.